DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

     });
 ```

-*AddAuthentication* adds the authentication services to DI.
+*AddAuthentication* registers the authentication services.
 Notice that in its
 options, the DefaultChallengeScheme is set to "oidc", and the DefaultScheme is
 set to "Cookies".
 The DefaultChallengeScheme is used when an unauthenticated
 user must log in.
 This begins the OpenID Connect protocol, redirecting the user
-to IdentityServer.
+to *IdentityServer*.
 After the user has logged in and been redirected back to the
-MvcClient, the MvcClient creates its own local cookie.
-Subsequent requests to
+client, the client creates its own local cookie.
+Subsequent requests to the
-the MvcClient will include this cookie and be authenticated with the default
+client will include this cookie and be authenticated with the default Cookie
-Cookie scheme.
+scheme.

 After the call to *AddAuthentication*, *AddCookie* adds the handler that can
-process the local auth cookie.
+process the local cookie.

 Finally, *AddOpenIdConnect* is used to configure the handler that performs the
 OpenID Connect protocol.
 The *Authority* indicates where the trusted token
 service is located.
 The *ClientId* and the *ClientSecret* identify this client.
-*SaveTokens* is used to persist the tokens from IdentityServer in the cookie (as
+*SaveTokens* is used to persist the tokens in the cookie (as they will be needed
-they will be needed later).
+later).

 {{% notice note %}}